The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Panic Attack is the correct terminology recognized by the DSM 5 and the medical community.

-It's simply a general (mainstream) term that some people use instead of panic attack.
+It's a general (mainstream) term that some people use instead of panic attack.

-Some people will try to separate the two terms and mention subtle differences between them.
+Some people will try to separate the two terms and mention subtle differences.

 Panic attack is the proper term.

-Honestly, it doesn't matter what you choose to call it, but for this article we will simply be using the term panic attack to avoid any confusion.
+Honestly, it doesn't matter what you call it, but to avoid confusion, this article will use the term panic attack.

 Panic attacks can be a lot of things.